Why Do My Nike Shoes Squeak? (Here’s How to Fix)

 And there you have it, the complete guide on how to stop Nike shoes from squeaking.

-Nike shoes with Air Cushions are great because they can make you look taller, but the tall air bubbles can produce squeaking sounds naturally, or when air or moisture gets trapped inside the different parts of the shoes, often between the soles and the insoles.
+Nike shoes with Air Cushions are popular for adding height.
+However, their tall air bubbles can cause squeaking.
+This noise often arises when air or moisture gets trapped, especially between the soles and insoles.

 Our tips should work on most Nike shoes, including Air Force 1, Air Max, VaporMax, Air Monarch, Reax, and Huarache.
 Say goodbye to squeaking!